tytydraco/yessleep/out/I_Was_Renovating_my_House_when_I_Found_a_Journal_in_a_BrickedUp_Room_I_Hope_Whats_in_it_Isnt_True.md

- When I first saw the house on the outskirts of town, I couldn't shake the feeling that it was made for me.
+ When I first saw the house, I couldn't shake the feeling that it was made for me.
 It was old, run-down, but full of potential, like a blank canvas waiting for an artist.
 I couldn't believe that the price for the house was surprisingly low.
 I wanted this house to become my dream place.
 The house was in the forest; the only problem was the broken internet cable, but I still wanted to renovate it, so I decided to buy it and take matters into my own hands.

 I started the renovation from scratch—first removing the damaged floors, dismantling broken installations, and stripping off old wallpapers.
 Every day I woke up before dawn, armed with tools and unrelenting determination.
 It seemed that the house, despite its condition, had its own soul that I was trying to uncover.
 Often during work, I felt as if the walls were telling me stories of the past, and its wrinkles were like traces of memories I was trying to decipher.